TeamGantt Tip: We could write a whole book on this chapter alone... so we did! Download our Guide to Project Planning for more guidance on this topic

 Running ideas by the team and having an open dialogue about the approach cannot only help you with building a project plan, it’s also a big help in getting everyone to think about the project in the same terms.
 This type of buy-in and communication builds trust on a team and gets people excited about working together to solve a goal.
 It can work wonders for the greater good of your team and your project.

-Within TeamGantts resource management software, you can assign who's responsible to each task so there is no confusion about who is responsible for what.
+Within TeamGantt's resource management software, you can assign who's responsible to each task so there is no confusion about who is responsible for what.

 In addition to all of this, you should be as flexible as possible when it comes to how your project plan is presented.
 There is no absolute when it comes to how you represent your plan as long as you and your team understand what goes into one.
 Remember, people absorb information differently; while some people prefer a list-view, others might prefer to see a calendar, or even a gantt chart.
 You can make all of those variations work if you’ve taken the steps to create a solid plan.
-If your team currently prefers the traditional excel gantt chart, and isn’t quite ready to use TeamGantt just yet, try our free excel template.
+If your team currently prefers the traditional Excel gantt chart, and isn’t quite ready to use TeamGantt yet, try our free Excel template.

 You should be as flexible as possible when it comes to how your plan is presented.

 You’re almost finished!
-You’ve done your research, sketched your approach, discussed it with your team, and built your formal project plan.
+You’ve done your research, outlined your approach, discussed it with your team, and built your formal project plan.
 Do yourself one quick favor and ask someone on your team to review it before you hand it over to your clients.
 There’s nothing more embarrassing than being a project manager and delivering a plan with an error—like an incorrect date.
-It’ll take someone 10 minutes and you’ll have peace of mind.
+It’ll take someone 10 minutes, and you’ll have peace of mind.

 After you’ve put all of that work into creating this important document, you want to make sure that it has actually been reviewed.
 When you’re delivering your project plan, make sure you provide a summary of it in prose format.
-A brief message that covers the overall methodology, resources, assumptions, deadlines, and related review times will help you to convey what the project plan means to the project and to everyone involved.
+A short message that covers the overall methodology, resources, assumptions, deadlines, and related review times will help you to convey what the project plan means to the project and to everyone involved.